nemikor-solutions/blue-owl-core/README.md

 ### Single Referee Mode

 Blue Owl supports a single referee mode for competitions run with only one referee.
 When only one referee control box is configured, it will send a decision for all three referees.

+## Timekeeper

+The timekeeper control box may be used to fully control the clock.
+The timekeeper control box supports:

+* Starting the clock.
+* Stopping the clock.
+* Resetting the clock to one minute.
+* Resetting the clock to two minutes.

 ## License